Editorial cover for First PCD Circuit: A Minimal Walkthrough

 Execute the circuit.
 No build step.
 No compilation wait.
 Just run:

 The default input is n = 6, and 6! = 720.
 The circuit produces the correct result.
-But here is the difference from every other language: brikc automatically verifies the computation during execution.
-It does not just run your code — it proves it.
+But here is the difference from every other language: BRIK64 CLI automatically verifies the computation during execution.
+It does not just run your code — it records bounded evidence for it.

 Step 4: Compile to JavaScript